bocajspear1/networking-basics-lab/2-The-Very-Basics.md

    .2            .1       .1            .2
 ```

-To set an IP address on an interface (since the shells for the namespaces are root, I'm not including `sudo`):
+To set an IP address on an interface (since the shells for the namespaces are as "root", I'm not including `sudo`):

 ```shell
 ip addr add <IP>/<PREFIX> dev <INTERFACE>